MIROC-DOC/model_description/md_en/d-summ.md

            \left( u_{ij} {\mathcal D}(u)_{ij}
                  + v_{ij} {\mathcal D}(v)_{ij} \right)
 $$
+    --- (41)

-### Correction for conservation of mass.
+### Correction for conservation of mass

 The spectral method is not used,
-The global integration of the $\pi = \ln p_S$ is preserved except for rounding errors, The conservation of the mass, i.e., the global integration of $p_S$, is not guaranteed.
+The global integration of the $\pi = \ln p_S$ is preserved except for rounding errors, The conservation of the mass, i.e. the global integration of $p_S$, is not guaranteed.
-Also, as the spectral wavenumber expires, it is not possible to preserve the global integration of $p_S$, Negative values of the grid points of water vapor are sometimes observed.
+Also, with the expiration of the spectral wavenumber, the Negative values of the grid points of water vapor are sometimes observed.
-For these reasons,
+For these reasons ,
-Let the mass of dry air and water vapor, the mass of cloud water be preserved, Furthermore, corrections are made to remove the negative water vapor content in the region.
+Let the mass of dry air and water vapor, the mass of cloud water be preserved, In addition, corrections are made to remove areas with negative water vapor content.

-First, at the beginning of the dynamics calculation, `MODULE:[FIXMAS]` is added, Global integrals of water vapor and cloud water are calculated for $M_q, M_l$.
+First, at the beginning of the mechanics calculation, `MODULE:[FIXMAS]`, Calculate the global integral of each component of water vapor and cloud water, $M_q, M_l$.

 $$
   M_q^0  =  \sum_{ijk} q p_S  \Delta\lambda_i w_j \Delta\sigma_k  \\
   M_l^0  =  \sum_{ijk} l p_S  \Delta\lambda_i w_j \Delta\sigma_k
 $$
+    --- (42)
+    --- (43)

-In the first step of the calculation, the global integrals of Calculate and memorize dry mass $M_d$.
+Also, in the first step of the calculation
+Calculate and memorize the dry mass $M_d$.

 $$
   M_d^0 = \sum_{ijk} (1-q-l) p_S \Delta\lambda_i w_j \Delta\sigma_k
 $$
+    --- (44)

-At the end of the dynamics calculation, `MODULE:[MASFIX]`, The correction is performed as follows.
+At the end of the dynamics calculation, `MODULE:[MASFIX]`, The following procedure is used to make the correction.

-First, for the grid points with negative water vapor content,
-    The water vapor is distributed from the grid points directly below, Remove negative water vapor.
+First, we discuss the grid points with negative water vapor content, The water vapor is distributed from the grid points directly below, Remove the negative water vapor.
  If this is     $q_k < 0 $,

 $$
         q_k'      =  0          \\
         q_{k-1}'  =  q_{k-1} + \frac{\Delta p_k}{\Delta p_{k-1}} q_k
 $$
+    --- (45)
+    --- (46)

-    However, this is only done for $q_{k-1}' \ge 0 $.
+ However, this should only be done if it is $q_{k-1}' \ge 0 $.

-The value is then set to zero for the grid points not removed by the above procedure.
+Next, set the value to zero for the grid points not removed by the above procedure.

-3. calculate the global integration value $M_q$ and Make sure this matches the $M_q^0$,
+3. calculate the global integration value $M_q$,
+ Make sure this is consistent with $M_q^0$,
-    Multiply the global water vapor content by a constant percentage.
+ Multiply the global water vapor content by a certain percentage.

 $$
         q'' = \frac{M_q^0}{M_q} q'
 $$
+    --- (47)

-4. correcting the dry air mass.
+4. perform dry air mass correction.
-    Similarly, calculate $M_d$ and
+ Similarly, calculate the $M_d$,

 $$
         p_S'' = \frac{M_d^0}{M_d} p_S
 $$
+    --- (48)

 ### Horizontal Diffusion and Rayleigh Friction